cgwalters/git-evtag/README.md

 The problem with `git archive` and `make dist` is that tarballs (and other tools like zip files) are not easily reproducible *exactly* from a git repository commit.
 The authors of git reserve the right to change the file format output by `git archive` in the future.

-And `make dist` has many other reproducibility issues beyond that.
+This means that the checksum is not reproducible, which makes it much more difficult to reliably verify that a generated tarball is exactly the same as a particular git commit.

 What `git-evtag` allows is implementing a similar model with git itself, computing a strong checksum over the complete source objects for the target commit (+ trees + blobs).

-Then, no out of band distribution mechanism is necessary - git already supports GPG signatures for tags.
+Then no out of band distribution mechanism is necessary - git already supports GPG signatures for tags.

 (And if you want to avoid downloading the entire history, that's what